homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 <details>
 <summary>Wrong temperature</summary>

-- Built-in temperature sensors (in the internal and external unit) give only approximate values (As the manufacturer himself indicates).
+- Built-in temperature sensors (in the internal and external unit) give only approximate values (as the manufacturer himself indicates).
 - Values from outdoor sensors are shown and updated only when the device is turned on.
 - Comfort Cloud updates data only from time to time, the same plugin, which is why the temperature in the Panasonic Comfort Cloud application may be different than in HomeKit / Apple Home.
 You can force refresh in Panasonic app by pulling down the screen.
 - For these reasons, it is not recommended to use built-in sensors for automation.
 Instead, it is advisable to use an external sensor.